 Not all platforms serve the same purpose.
 Here’s how to position each one in your strategy:

-How to Make a Marketing Video for My Business
+How to Create a Video Marketing Strategy for Business

 A. Pre-Production Planning

-Start with SMART goals: Specific, Measurable, Achievable, Relevant, and Time-bound.
-Your objective—brand awareness, lead generation, or retention—shapes the entire video.
+Start with SMART goals in your video marketing strategy: Specific, Measurable, Achievable, Relevant, Time-bound.
+Your objective, brand awareness, lead generation, or retention, guides the video creation process.

 Use this basic equipment checklist: